 It also adds a bit more flavor.

-So if you've got 5 minutes, get out your blender (or food processor) and whip up some tasty homemade vegan ricotta!
+So if you've got 5 minutes, get out your blender and whip up some tasty homemade vegan ricotta!

 Ingredients you'll need

-How to make this almond ricotta – step by step
+How to make almond ricotta cheese - step by step

 Blend on high until almonds have been fully blended and no visible chunks remain, stopping to scrape down the sides as needed.